AlexsLemonade/2022-yi-workshops/docs/intro_r/setup.md

 <img src = "setup-screenshots/rstudio-signout.png" width = "300">

-If this problem persists, please contact one of our Data Lab staff for assistance.
+If this problem persists, please contact one of the Data Lab staff for assistance.